Hongsheng-Guan/WSL-for-Battery-SOH/README.md

 # WSL for battery SOH estimation
-This code is for our paper: Enabling Generalizable Lithium-Ion Battery State of Health Estimation with Minimal Labels via Weakly Supervised Pre-Training.
+This code is for our paper: Enabling Generalizable State of Health Estimation of Lithium-Ion Batteries with Extremely Minimal Labels via Weakly Supervised Learning.
 > **⚠️ IMPORTANT NOTICE**
 > This repository contains code submitted for peer review.
 > **DO NOT DISTRIBUTE OR USE THIS CODE** until the paper is officially accepted.